 16. Do you have trouble taking criticism?
 Or worse yet, do you have a really bloated ego?
-I wouldn't say my ego is bloated, but because I've refined my style through continual practice and my own editing eye rather than conscious adjustment based on others' feedback, I'm not really used to criticism.
-Thus, I can't deny that I tend to get a little defensive when people offer it, even constructively, and I've noticed that I have a bad habit of making justifications or over-explaining my intentions.
+I wouldn't say my ego is bloated, but because I've refined my style through continual practice—and relying on my own editing eye, rather than consciously making adjustments based on others' feedback—I'm not really used to criticism.
+So I can't deny that I tend to get a little defensive when people offer it, even constructively, and I've noticed that I have a bad habit of making justifications or over-explaining my intentions.
 But I'm trying to learn to take comments in a spirit of friendly advice, so please bear with me.

 17. When you write, is there anything that helps?
 Music?
 Quiet room?
 Usually, I have something fandom-related going on in the background, or at least readily accessible in case I need it for reference.
 This is most common with my Tales fics, for which I stand around in the overworld in relevant locations to take in the scenery.
 However, there are times when I prefer to listen to a playlist instead, such as whenever I work on nature/nurture.
-It contains tracks from various Hakuōki games, HakuMyu, and songs that remind me of the plot.
+It contains relevant tracks from various Hakuōki games, HakuMyu, and songs that remind me of the plot.

 18. What inspires you?
 I wish I knew.
 It seems kind of random.
 Frame of mind permitting, the most common factor appears to be music.
 And rain.

 19. Lastly, how would you sum up your fanfiction experiences and yourself as a writer?
-Overall, my experience as a fanfiction writer has been overwhelmingly positive, though much of that may be because I write for smaller communities (or specific niches within larger ones) and they seem to be a little more tightly knit.
+Overall, my experience as a fanfiction writer has been overwhelmingly positive, though much of that may be because I usually write for smaller communities (or specific niches within larger ones) and they seem to be a little more tightly knit.
 Even though I write mostly for myself, I post for everyone else, so it's really nice whenever anyone so much as glances my way.
 If you're reading this, thank you!!